Kailash Yatra Fixed Departure Date 2026 Click Here

 Highest Altitude: 1,400M/4,593FT | Kathmandu

 You will start the day with a delicious breakfast at your hotel.
 Then you will head out to explore some of the main temples in Kathmandu.
 Your first stop is Pashupatinath Temple.
 It is one of the most revered Hindu temples in Nepal.
-Here, you can watch sacred rituals like the Rudra Abhishek (ceremonial bathing of the Shiva lingam), funeral rites on the cremation ghats, take part in a puja ceremony, and experience the spiritual atmosphere along the Bagmati River.
+Here, you can watch sacred rituals like the Rudra Abhishek (ceremonial bathing of the Shiva lingam), funeral rites on the cremation ghats, and take part in a puja ceremony.

 Itinerary Details